zitadel/zitadel/docs/docs/legal/terms-support-service.md

 ### Inclusion of third parties

 We may include third parties in the provision of our services.
-See our [Privacy Policy](privacy-policy) and our [Data Processing Agreement](data-processing-agreement) for more information.
+See our [Privacy Policy](./policies/privacy-policy), [Third Party Sub-Processor List](subprocessors), and our [Data Processing Agreement](data-processing-agreement) for more information.

 ## Your obligations